Individual Counseling for Chronic Pain & Trauma

 Compassionate individual counseling for chronic pain management, trauma, anxiety and depression.
 Located in Chandler, Arizona & serving adults statewide in Arizona via telehealth.

-Chronic Pain & Complex Medical Conditions
+• Chronic Pain, Cancer & Complex Medical Conditions

 Are you living with pain that doctors can’t explain, or been told “it’s all in your head”?